-Charter Hall REIT reports jump in operating profits in Half Year 2020 results
+Charter Hall REIT reports jump in operating profits in HY20 results

 The Charter Hall Social Infrastructure REIT (CQE) has reported a 20.3 per cent increase in operating earnings and a 16.1 per cent increase in statutory earnings in its half year 2020 results as higher rental income and lower costs combine to improve profitability.